 Enjoy your Thai Red Curry with wine from the New World.
 Consider a bottle of Sauvignon Blanc or Riesling from California, Australia, or New Zealand.
 These white wines have decent acidity and feature intense flavors of ripe fruits.
 This combination makes them fantastic counterplayers to the spicy meal.
 Another option is an off-dry Chenin Blanc from the Loire Valley or an Alsace Pinot Gris.
 They are slightly sweeter than the formerly mentioned wines, making them an excellent match if the curry is extremely hot.

 Thai Green Curry and Wine

-Green Thai Curry is another classic of Thai cuisine, which is known as Kaeng Khiao Wan in Thailand.
-Its name comes from its green color resulting from using many green ingredients to prepare it.
+Green Thai Curry is another classic of Thai cuisine.
+It is known as Kaeng Khiao Wan in Thailand.
+Its name comes from its green color resulting from the various green ingredients.
 Among them are green chilis, coriander, lemongrass, and lime peels.
 Chefs make a green curry paste from them and process this paste together with coconut milk, shrimp paste, and various vegetables into a thick soup.
-Depending on personal preferences, it can be served with chicken, duck, fish, or tofu and side dishes such as rice or noodles.
+Depending on personal preferences, this curry can be served with chicken, duck, fish, or tofu and side dishes such as rice or noodles.